Winter Tomato Soup

 Just days before, it had been unseasonably warm – 70s in January?! – so with new cold, the open water around the fountain was shrinking, constricting the resident ducks who nevertheless quacked with apparent content.

-So too is our winter food supply constricted although imports from the summer of the southern hemisphere disguise the fact.
+So too is our winter food supply constricted although — this is a certainty — imports from the southern hemisphere's summer disguise the fact.

 In the void that is winter fresh food, we turn to our pantries and our freezers, happy to lighten the load on their shelves and our waistlines.